 Overview of pharmacological concepts and their relationship to nursing practice.
-Survey of selected drug classifications including drug actions, effects in maintaining or restoring homeostasis, and application of critical thinking, including the nursing process, in the administration of medication and client teaching.
+Survey of selected drug classifications including drug actions, effects in maintaining or restoring homeostasis, side effects, adverse reactions, and application of critical thinking, including the nursing process, in the administration of medication and client teaching.
 Basic knowledge of chemistry, physiology and nursing recommended.

-Prerequisite: BIO 201 and 202; or LPN or RN.
+Prerequisite: BIO 201 and 202; NSG 131, or LPN or RN.